SajjitStha/Snake-game/README.md

 # Snake-game

-1. Install python on your system
+1. Install python on your system if not already installed

 2. Clone the repository
 ```